Perfect Oven Baked Potatoes Recipe

 Frequently asked questions

-The best spuds for baking are the ones that have the least moisture and the most starch.
+The best potatoes for baking are the ones that have the least moisture and the most starch.
 Russet potatoes are the best for baking because they have a high starch content.
 I always use Idaho russet potatoes.
-They have the most starch and the thickest skin and bake up nice and fluffy.
-The skin gets crispy if they are cooked without aluminum foil, which I really love.
+They have the most starch and thick skin and bake nice and fluffy.
+The skin gets crispy if cooked without aluminum foil, which I love.

-No, do not poke them before washing them, or the germs will end up inside the potatoes.
-The very contaminants that are being rinsed from the skin will end up inside the potatoes if there are holes in them when they are being scrubbed.
+Do not poke them before washing them, or the germs will end up inside the potatoes.
+The contaminants being rinsed from the skin will end up inside the potatoes if they have holes when scrubbing.
 Potatoes should be washed before poking to avoid spreading contaminants from the skin to the flesh.

 More delicious side dishes to try: